Sendai is the central city of Miyagi Prefecture with a long history, interesting culture and delicious foods.

 I have talked about the romantic tale, bamboo decorations and events of Tanabata many times and some of you would remember that it is on 7 July, not August – That’s right.
 In Sendai, people hold tanabata on 7 July in Lunar Calendar, which is in August in Solar Calendar of today.

 It is the most famous Tanabata festival in Japan.
 I visited it some years ago and I was so impressed it.
 Just say – So beautiful!

 Travel information and hotel booking for visitors are at the bottom of this post, but I hope you just enjoy photos to feel the cool festival first.

-It is said that Tanabata Festival in Sendai began 400 years ago when Date samurai clan ruled Sendai.
+It is said that Tanabata Festival in Sendai began 400 years ago when Masamune Date (one of the most powerful samurai clans) ruled Sendai.

 Locals, including little children, make these big bamboo decorations.
 This long shape is unique in Sendai.
 If you see the same things somewhere else, they copied from Sendai style.